 Most days of class will have an assigned reading (see the schedule on pages 3 and 4) that you will be expected to have read and thought about before class.
 This will allow us to devote our time to understanding and practicing the skills it is trying to teach rather than simply reviewing their contents.
 Hence, you need to do more than merely peruse the readings: you must endeavor to understand what they are trying to convey.
 Keep in mind that reading the course material is not like reading a novel.
 There will be times when you have to read slowly and carefully.
 Sometimes you may have to stop and think about things; and you should be prepared to go back and reread if necessary.
 In some cases, multiple readings of the text may be necessary.
-I highly recommend taking notes while you read, so that you can remember the text's main points.
+I keep the readings short to make this whole process easier.
+I also highly recommend taking notes while you read, so that you can remember the text's main points.
 Finally, feel free to bring questions about the reading to class.